joshuamwale/joshuamwale/README.md

 🌱 I’m currently learning:
 - Ruby on Rails
-- Redux (JavaScript library)
+- React Query, React Recoil,
-- Project management (professional development course)
+- Project management (LinkedIn professional development course)
 - I'm having fun understanding how backend development works and how a framework like Ruby on Rails enables this.

 👯 I’m looking to collaborate on: